Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of the State of Oklahoma
+• be a resident of Oklahoma

 Oregon pre-registration rules